DarthDomino/Personal-Safety-Manual/README.md

 * https://www.youtube.com/channel/UC-1m-1yHfcC7-NJ7xKXxR4Q
 * Penetration Testing: A Hands-on Introduction to Hacking by Georgia Weidman
 * The Art of Social Engineering by Christopher Hadnagy
+* Start Where You Are by Pema Chodron